-Developers need to bear in mind that there’s no such thing as disposable code.
-Anything they write can get press-ganged into production as commercial imperatives steamroller any concerns around scalability and resilience.
+There's no such thing as disposable code.
+Anything that an engineering team writes can get press-ganged into production as commercial imperatives steamroller any concerns around scalability and resilience.

 Prototype or proof of concept?

-In engineering terms, there is no practical difference between them.
+In engineering terms, there is little practical difference between them.
 They both describe an approach to solution development based on exploration and experimentation.
 They are both used to test the feasibility of a solution.
-They can both be misinterpreted by business stakeholders in exactlythe same way.
+They can both be misinterpreted in precisely the same way.

 Any finished prototype or proof of concept will demonstrate features that will have perceived value.
 They are unlikely to surface the compromises that have made along the way.
 This is something that needs careful explanation to stakeholders, and it's rarely engineering teams who end up doing the explaining.
 Nuance gets lost in the excitement and desire to win support for a product.

 All stakeholders see is something that works.
 They won't think about the duct tape and chicken wire that lives underneath.
 And why should they?